Skip to main content

 Data Short Course

 ESIIL is committed to building a community of Earth and Environmental Data Science (EDS) educators.
-Our Data Short Course, running again this summer is designed to introduce EDS educators and leaders to fundamental EDS education tools.
-ESIIL Data Short Course participants will gain hands on experience with:
+Our Data Short Course is designed to introduce EDS educators and leaders to fundamental EDS education tools.

-Cloud Computing, Collaboration, and Communication: Demystifying the Fundamental Technology Used by the EDS Community
+Cloud Computing, Collaboration, and Communication: Demystifying the Fundamental Technology Used by the Environmental Data Science Community

 Unit 2 - Get your students started with Open & Reproducible Science with Python (GitHub Classroom, GitHub Codespaces, Python, pandas, APIs, andNOAA/NCEI climate time-series data)